 10.06: continued

 Eligibility Criteria.
 DCF or its designee shall determine eligibility of its clients for DCF-related child care, in accordance with DCF regulations and policy.
-The written or electronic child care Referral is sufficient documentation that the children listed on the Referral are eligible for DCF-related child care.
-Subsidy Administrators shall verify the identity of the Parents listed on the child care Referral issued by DCF in accordance with 606 CMR 10.03(1)(b).subsidized
+The written or electronic child care referral is sufficient documentation that the children listed on the referral are eligible for DCF-related child care.
+Family Access Administrators shall verify the identity of the Parents listed on the child care referral issued by DCF in accordance with 606 CMR 10.03(1)(b).
+The asset requirements established in 606 CMR 10.04(2)(a)4. shall be waived for all families referred for child care financial assistance through the DCF-related child care program.

 Eligibility Period.
-The DCF-related Child Care Subsidy will be authorized by the Subsidy Administrator for not less than 12 months, and may be renewed by DCF for an additional 12- month period as needed.
-Unless approved by the DCF social worker and DCF supervisor, Referrals for DCF-related child care may not be renewed more than once.
-Subject to appropriation, DCF may refer transitional DCF-related child care to continue beyond the closure of the DCF case for no less than 12 months.
-The EEC Subsidy Administrator shall notify families, in writing, that their eligibility period is ending no less than 45 Days prior to the end of the eligibility period.aSubsidy
+The DCF-related child care financial assistance will be authorized by the Family Access Administrator for not less than 12 months, and may be renewed by DCF for an additional 12- month period as needed.
+Unless approved by the DCF social worker and DCF supervisor, referrals for DCF-related child care may not be renewed more than once.
+Family Access Administrators shall notify families no fewer than two times that their eligibility period is ending.
+At least one of these notifications shall be in writing and shall be provided no fewer than 60 days prior to the end of the eligibility period.

+(a) Transitional Families.
+DCF may refer transitional DCF-related child care to continue beyond the closure of the DCF case for no less than 12 months.

+(b) Post-transitional Families: Parents who seek eligibility following the parent's transitional DCF-related child care may receive priority access to child care financial assistance for one additional, post-transitional 12-month period, not to exceed 24 months from the date the family's DCF case closed, provided they meet EEC eligibility guidelines as established in 606 CMR 10.03 and 10.04.
+Post-transitional families with child care authorizations shall be assessed a parent fee in accordance with 606 CMR 10.03(2).

 Fee Assessment.
-DCF families with written child care Referrals who currently receive DCF-related child care shall not be charged any Parent fees.
-DCF families with written child care Referrals who currently receive DCF-related child care shall be exempt from payment of explained Absences exceeding 45 Days in accordance with 606 CMR 10.03(1)(i)2.
+DCF families with written child care referrals who currently receive DCF-related child care shall not be charged any parent fees.
+DCF-referred families who currently receive DCF-related child care shall be exempt from payment of explained absences exceeding 45 Days in accordance with 606 CMR 10.03(1)(i)2.

 Information Sharing.
-Subject to the Authorization of the Parents, DCF or its designee will share information with the Child Care Educator/Provider regarding the child's behavior and the Family's psychosocial history to assist the Child Care Educator/Provider in meeting the needs of the child and Family.
+Subject to the authorization of the parents, DCF or its designee will share information with the child care educator/provider regarding the child's behavior and the family's psychosocial history to assist the child care educator/provider in meeting the needs of the child and family.

 Enrollment.
-The Parents must meet with the Child Care Educator/Provider to complete the enrollment process in accordance with the educator's/provider's policies and procedures.
+The parents shall complete the enrollment process in accordance with the child care educator/provider's policies and procedures.

 Denial or Termination of DCF-related Child Care.
-DCF-related child care will end when the protective case closes, or when DCF determines that services are no longer appropriate, whichever first occurs, provided however, that DCF-related child care will continue until the end of the Authorization period under 606 CMR 10.06(4).
+DCF-related child care will continue until the end of the authorization period under 606 CMR 10.06(4).
+DCF-related child care will not be renewed at the reauthorization period once the protective case has closed, or when DCF has determined that services are no longer appropriate, whichever first occurs.
 Parents wishing to appeal the termination or denial of DCF-related child care may do so through the DCF Fair Hearing Process, in accordance with DCF policy and 110 CMR 10.00: Fair Hearings and Grievances.

 Continuity of Care.
-Subject to appropriation, Parent(s) seeking to continue eligibility upon the closure of the Family's DCF-related child care services may continue to receive child care financial assistance through the Income Eligible Child Care program provided that the Family meets the requirements set forth in 606 CMR 10.03 and 10.04 and any unpaid fee balance or disqualification period under 606 CMR 10.12(1) through (5) is resolved.
+Parent(s) seeking to continue eligibility upon the closure of the family's DCF-related child care services may continue to receive child care financial assistance through the income eligible child care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04.